The Undertaker: In other media

 Calaway made his acting debut as Hutch in the 1991 film Suburban Commando.
 He had guest roles on Poltergeist: The Legacy and Celebrity Deathmatch.
 In 2002, he appeared on the Canadian sports show Off the Record with Michael Landsberg.

-On January 15, 2022, Donald Trump used The Undertaker's theme music as part of his "Save America" rally held in Florence, Arizona.
+On January 15, 2022, Donald Trump used the Undertaker's theme music as part of his "Save America" rally held in Florence, Arizona.
 The song that was played incorporates funeral bell tolls and was created by WWE composer Jim Johnston as an embellished remix of "Funeral March".
 During the rally, the song was accompanied by a music video playing on large screens, advancing through multitudes of scenes intended to alarm the public of looming danger resulting from the presidency of Trump's successor Joe Biden.
 The song continued to play out for 30 seconds following the attack ad against Biden, ending just short of Trump making his entrance.
 Other than his music being played, Calaway was not reported to have any association with the affair, though he had previously donated to Trump's campaign in 2020 and would later endorse him in 2024.

 In 2024, Calaway launched his own YouTube channel and podcast titled Six Feet Under with Mark Calaway.
 The show then went on hiatus in March 2025, but it was later announced that WWE had acquired the podcast.
 In June of that year, the podcast returned this time airing on WWE's official YouTube channel featuring other wrestlers as special guests.
-On August 27, 2025, WWE announced that Calaway launched his own YouTube channel, Undertaker to celebrate his 35th anniversary.
+On November 19, 2025, WWE announced that Calaway launched his own YouTube channel, Undertaker to celebrate his 35th anniversary, the channel consists of Calaway talking about his wrestling career, and reacting to matches.
+On January 27, 2026, Calaway's former co-host Matt Lyda, rebranded the "Six Feet Under with Mark Calaway" to his own, named "When Wrestling Was Real with Matt Lyda".

 In 2025, he appeared in the documentary film WrestleMania IX: The Spectacle.
 The documentary was released on Peacock on April 11, 2025.

+Calaway has served as a “Legend” (one of the coaches) on the television show WWE LFG since its first season which debuted on February 16, 2025.
+The series features up-and-coming talent from the WWE Performance Center system competing for a contract in WWE's NXT division.
+He won season one of the competition.